Limited Company Guide

 Frequently asked questions

-No. Retained profit is a company asset that can be extracted later — as dividends, salary, company pension contributions or via a business sale.
+No. Retained profit is a company asset.
+It can be extracted later as dividends, salary, pension contributions or via a business sale.
 It is deferred income, not lost income.

 The company pays corporation tax on profit in the year it is earned, regardless of whether it is distributed.
-Personal income tax and dividend tax only apply when the profit is extracted personally.
+Personal income tax and dividend tax only apply when you extract the profit personally.

-You can make a director's loan from the company, but loans must be repaid within nine months of the accounting year-end or a 25% tax charge (S455 tax) applies.
+You can take a director's loan, but it must be repaid within nine months of the accounting year-end or a 33.75% S455 tax charge applies to the company.
 Persistent unpaid director's loans attract additional scrutiny from HMRC.

-Accumulated retained profits can increase the value of the company when sold.
+Accumulated retained profits can increase the company's value when sold.
 If the sale qualifies for Business Asset Disposal Relief, gains may be taxed at 10% rather than the standard capital gains rate.
-This is one reason why building retained profit can be more efficient than extracting it all as dividends.
+Building retained profit can be more efficient than extracting it all as dividends.